aeternity/protocol/AENS.md

 like.
 If we imagine two actors both being interested in the same name, what would a »fair« solution be to resolve this?

 Fees are the main mechanism to discourage spam and squatting.
-This initial version will lock the governance fee in an account without private key access, in order to enable us to change this behaviour in the future.
-If we start out by giving this fee to miners, they will be very hesitant to accept any changes, which will impact their income negatively.
-Thus starting out with [locking](consensus/locking.md) could allow us an easier path for future update to the fee structures.
+We lock the governance fee in an account without private key access.
+Starting out with [locking](consensus/locking.md) could allow us an easier path for future update to the fee structures, as it doesn't involve miners.

 Every entry in the `.test` namespace pays the same amount of fees.
+After Lima `.test` namespace is no longer available to claim.
+Entries in `.chain` namespace are differentiated regarding fees by their length.

+The new mechanism planted in Lima hard fork introduces auctions.
+We make auction parameters depend on name length.

+An auction starts when a valid claim transaction following preclaim transaction has auction triggering parameter.
+Currently auction starts when revealed name is 12 characters or shorter.

+For the names subject to auction, a claim transaction is an attempt of a name claim.
+It can be followed by another claim from an account different than one set in preclaim for given name.

+For names longer than 12 characters, a claim transaction sets ownership of a name.

+There is finite amount of time when the follow up claim in an auction is allowed.
+This time is expressed in height delta computed from function of length of the name.

+The function will return higher value for shorter names.
+In practice it means that the shorter the name, the longer another claim transaction is valid.
+We are starting with extremely long time that makes claim for short name final.
+It will protect attractive names until this functionality is exposed to larger audience.

+Claim transaction becomes a bid in an auction.

+Furthermore, the initial fee for name is a value of the function of the name's length.
+It is decreasing function: for shorter names have higher initial fee.

+Also bidding by claim transaction is constrained by price progression.
+Each next bid has to be higher by `X` tokens, determined by percent of the price defined in governance.

+All, functions, base fee, free length value and price progression may be subject to changes with governance mechanism.
+Non-bidding path of the name claim is purposed for development or testing.

 Each entry has a fixed expiration date on claim after which the entry should transition into the `revoked` state.
 Once it reaches this state, the name